How to Apply

 Your interview

 If you are selected for interview, you will be sent an interview invitation letter that demystifies the process and assesses your accessibility requirements.
-Interviews are normally held in February each year.
+Interviews will be held w/c 10th March and are online.

 Our selection process is underpinned by well-defined evaluation criteria and strong measures to prevent unconscious bias.
-We will operate six gender- and age-mixed interview panels made up of representatives from across the EastBio partnership in parallel.
-Each panel will adhere to the same standards and use the guidance that can be found at the bottom of this page.
+We will operate four gender- and age-mixed interview panels made up of representatives from across the EastBio partnership in parallel.
+Each panel will adhere to the same standards and use the same EastBio guidance that is reviewed by the EastBio Recruitment committee.
 Before the interviews, all panellists attend a Recruitment Briefing to ensure a shared interpretation of this guidance.

 The interview itself will start with an introduction to your panellists.
 You will then be asked to give a 10-minute presentation on a research project you undertook (for example a placement or Honours/Masters project), and you will be asked some questions about it.